tsabat/blog_sources/_posts/2011-12-28-how-to-manage-your-dotfiles-with-git.markdown

 categories: vim git
 ---

+###Update

+The blog post below is over-simplified.
+You should follow the steps outlined by the [vimcast](http://vimcasts.org/episodes/synchronizing-plugins-with-git-submodules-and-pathogen/) guys.
 ###Objective

 Programs like vim, bash, and zsh all use `dotfiles` for configuration.
 You want to back them up in case of disaster.
 Here's how I handle that using a `.dotfiles` directory and symlinks.